Category: Overview

 The “Where”

 The Vision is a compelling image of the ideal future.
 If the Mission is the “Why,” the Vision is the “Where.”
 What does the world look like in 5 or 10 years if you succeed?
+I dive deeper into crafting a vision that actually drives decisions in a separate article.

 A classic example is Microsoft’s original vision: “A computer on every desk and in every home.”
 It was concrete, ambitious, and at the time, completely revolutionary.
 It painted a picture of the destination so everyone knew what they were aiming for.